 The article should be interesting and carry value for students.
 In case we consider the article not valuable, we won’t publish it.
 Also, make sure you don’t hurt anyone in your text.
 Don’t be rude sharing your opinion about other teachers or students (even in general, using collective names).
 Or what’s better — try to help readers find answers to their questions without any comparison with other teachers, teaching systems, platforms, etc.

 The language you can write in

 How the article is published

-When the text is ready send it to us.
-The process of publishing the article on the LiveXP blog — this is ours.
+The process of publishing the article on the LiveXP blog is ours.
+So, when the text is ready, send it to us.
 All we need from you is the information:

 1. Your full name.

 4. The links to your Facebook and Twitter profiles (if you have them).